Kaushik55/SCANIA-Truck-APS-Failure-Prediction/README.md

 Challenge Metric:

-Total Cost of prediction model = Cost1 * number of False Positives + Cost2 * number of False Negatives
+Total Cost of prediction model = Cost1 * number of False Positives + Cost2 * number of False Negatives.
 Cost1 - Cost that an un-necessary check needs to be done by an mechanic (10$) Cost2 - Cost of missing a faulty truck, which may cause a breakdown (500$)